Skip to main content

 Approved in March 2023, the text underwent legal checks and translations into all the UN's official languages before being adopted.
 It must now be ratified by the States before coming into force.

 The signatures of at least 60 countries are required before the first COP (Conference Of Parties) can meet to make progress on implementing the measures set out in the treaty.
-The opening for signatures will take place on September 20, in New York, during the UN General Assembly.
+The signing process, which opened on 20 September in New York on the sidelines of the UN General Assembly, has already attracted signatures from 105 countries and the European Union.

 These negotiations have four objectives: